alimahsim/rsschool-cv/cv.md

 - Karshi Engineering Economics Institute (Uzbekistan)
 - College: Computer Science and Communication teqnologies (Uzbekistan)

-I have some works deployed on "netlify.com" which's done by using HTML, CSS and JS:
+I have deployed some works on netlify.com which is done by using HTML, CSS and JS:

 - [Figma](https://ansor-med-by-ali.netlify.app/)
 - [To do list](https://todolistbyjs.netlify.app/)